Cherry Pie (Warrant song)

 "Cherry Pie" is a song by the American glam metal band Warrant.
-It was released in September 1990, as the lead single from the album of the same name.
-It preceded the album's release by three days.
-The song became a Top Ten hit on the Billboard Hot 100, reaching number 10 and also reached number 19 on the Mainstream Rock Tracks.
-The song has been cited by many as a "hair metal" anthem.
+It was released in late August 1990 as the lead single from the album of the same name.
+The song became a top-10 hit on the US Billboard Hot 100, reaching number 10, and also peaked at number six in Australia.
+The song has been cited by many as a quintessential "hair metal" anthem.

 Background and writing

-"Cherry Pie" was a very late inclusion on the band's second album, originally the album was going to be called Uncle Tom's Cabin.
+"Cherry Pie" was a very late inclusion on the band's second album, which was originally going to be called Uncle Tom's Cabin.
 The president of Columbia Records, Don Ienner, wanted a rock anthem, so he called frontman Jani Lane (according to Lane, he wanted a song reminiscent of Aerosmith's "Love in an Elevator"), who wrote the song in about fifteen minutes.
-Allen stated that "the whole marketing and everything for that record changed.
+Guitarist Joey Allen stated that "the whole marketing and everything for that record changed.
 It was definitely driven by the label and not the band."
-The song, which was inspired by Def Leppard's "Pour Some Sugar on Me," which interestingly was also a last-minute addition to that group's Hysteria album, was written down on a pizza box, which is now on display in the Hard Rock Cafe in Destin, Florida, part of the Destin Commons.
+The song, which was inspired by Def Leppard's "Pour Some Sugar on Me," which also happened to be a last-minute addition to that group's Hysteria album, was written down on a pizza box, which is now on display in the Hard Rock Cafe in Destin, Florida, part of the Destin Commons.
 The guitar solo was played by C.C.
 DeVille as a favor to Lane, who was a long-time friend.

 Many of the band members felt that "Cherry Pie" was not one of the better songs on the album, and see the song as a double-edged sword: it brought them fame, but many of their other songs are overshadowed by the major hit.
 On VH1's HEAVY: The Story Of Metal episode 3: "Looks That Kill," Lane expressed his regret for writing the song, stating that "I could shoot myself in the fucking head for writing that song."
 However, he later clarified that he had been under personal stress at the time of the VH1 interview, and had no ill feelings towards his association with the song: